Talk about a quick delivery.

 Fortunately the ambulance arrived within the next five minutes and both mum and bub were taken straight to Maitland Hospital.

-Kathryn was weighed in at eight pounds, four ounces and her official birth time was 7.18pm, just 18 minutes after Chris’s first call to the hospital.
+Kathryn was weighed in at eight pounds, four ounces and her official birth time was 7.18pm, just 18 minutes after Kris’s first call to the hospital.

 She also has the very special location of Wollombi Road, Bellbird on her birth certificate.

-Both Chris and Amanda are relieved that it is all over and very thankful that his sister just happened to be playing darts that afternoon.
+Both Kris and Amanda are relieved that it is all over and very thankful that his sister just happened to be playing darts that afternoon.

 As for Kerensa, the whole experience still hasn’t quite sunk in.